rmclarklab/mite_eQTL/README.md

 # Expression quantitative trait locus (eQTL) mapping in <i>Tetranychus urticae</i> (a generalist spider mite herbivore)

-This is a repository for the data analysis of an eQTL mapping project and analysis with <i>Tetranychus urticae</i>.
+This is a repository for performing and analyzing an eQTL mapping experiment with <i>Tetranychus urticae</i>, the two-spotted spider mite.

 ## Author

-This site, and the respective code, has been assembled by Meiyuan Ji, a graduate student in Richard Michael Clark's laboratory at the University of Utah.
+This site, and the respective pipeline documentation and code, has been assembled by Meiyuan Ji, a graduate student in Richard Michael Clark's laboratory at the University of Utah.
 This site supports a manuscript under review, and will be linked to the resulting publication when it is published.
+The work is a collaboration with Thomas Van Leeuwen's laboratory at Ghent University.

 ## Experimental design

-   We used a susceptible ROS-ITi (diploid mother, ♀, **S**) and more resistant MR-VPi (haploid father, ♂, **R**) inbred strains as the founder strains (F0).
-By crossing the two parental strains, we collected F1 female (diploid).
-And F1 female lay eggs without ferterlization developing into males (F2, haploid), which are back crossed to the S strain female.
-For each backcross, all offsprings are collected to generate one single isogenic pool for RNA-seq extraction.
-We generated a total of 458 isogenic samples of F3 generation developed from F2 famales crossing with S strain male.
+We used a pesticide susceptible strain ROS-ITi (diploid mother, ♀, **S**) and more resistant strain MR-VPi (haploid father, ♂, **R**) as inbred parent strains for the generation of isogenic F3 populations samples from which RNA was collected for RNA-seq for use in eQTL mapping.

 ## Table of contents